FlickerSoul/gapper/docs/Tutorials/Getting-Started.md

         print_digits(n // 10)
 ```

-First, you need to install `gapper` by running `pip install gapper` in your terminal (the minimal Python version is 3.12.0).
+First, you need to install `gapper` by running `pip install gapper~=1.3.0` in your terminal (the minimal Python version is 3.12.0).
 Once it's installed, you can import `problem` from `gapper` and invoke it as a decorator, like the following.
 This will transform the solution into a problem operated by the autograder.
 The `check_stdout` flag instructs the autograder to check `stdout` output from the `print` function.

 ```python
 # print_digits.py